craig-davis/wr250r/readme.md

 #### Description
 Users have the ability to view content and bookmark it.
-In their accounts page they can see their bookmarked articles, videos and products.
-All item pages (product, article, video) links to related content of other types (article to product and videos) when relevant.
+In their accounts page they can see their bookmarked articles and products.
+All item pages (product, article) links to related content of other types (article to products) when relevant.

-### Tasks
+### Ideas
 * Growl style notifications on actions, such as "Bookmarked" or "Price Drop"
+* Classifieds section (bikes for sale) $5 per week, location based

 #### Sitemap
 ```